yogesh-studypad/cocos-docs/manual/framework/cocos2d-js/2-working-environment-and-workflow/2-2-cross-native-browser-game-with-cocos-console/en.md

 In the `frameworks/runtime-src/` folder, you can find project files for some platforms, including:

-- proj.ios_mac: Xcode project for iOS and Mac OS X
+- proj.ios_mac : Xcode project for iOS and Mac OS X
-- proj.win32： Visual Studio project for Windows
+- proj.win32: Visual Studio project for Windows
-- proj.android： Eclipse project for Android
+- proj.android: Eclipse project for Android

 ##6.
 Project publishing